riftninja/flutter_rsa/README.md

-### This project is not actively supported, a recommended alterntive would be:
+### This project is not actively maintained, a recommended alterntive would be:
 https://github.com/giandifra/simple_rsa

 # Flutter RSA